 The Camden Fringe Ltd was incorporated as a limited company in January 2009.
-In 2009 The Roundhouse studio was added as a 4th venue and 399 performances of 120 different shows happened.
-10,600 tickets were sold.

 The Camden Fringe aims to give anyone the chance to perform and showcase their talents, from very experienced performers and companies to ambitious newcomers.

 "An edgy mix of comedy, theatre, dance and a bunch of other cool stuff, dotted around some of Camden's best known venues.
 From humble beginnings, the Camden Fringe is now a rip-roaring event that gets bigger every year."